Table of Contents

 Spur gears in Types of Final Drive

-Spur gears are mounted in series on parallel shafts to achieve large gear reductions in the types of final drive.
+Spur gears are mounted in series on parallel shafts to achieve large gear reductions in the types of the final drive.

 The most common gears are spur gears and are used in series for large reductions.
 Spur gear teeth are straight and mounted in parallel on different axes.
 Spur gears are used in washing machines, screwdrivers, winding alarms, and other devices.